bioanalytical-facility/bioanalytical-facility.github.io/Processing_samples.md

-The data set is acquired by SWATH acquisition, a type of Data Independent Acquisition (DIA acquisition).
-The spectra acquired by DIA acquisition, as opposed to DDA acquisition (such as MRM or an IDA experiment), are very rich in information but require deconvolution.
-This is because the link between Precursor Ion (MS1) and Product Ion (MS2) is lost in DIA acquisition.
-This means that the MS2 scan of two co-eluting compounds within the same MS2 experiment (as in the same SWATH window) are identical.

 # Sample Processing in MS-DIAL GUI

-## Introduction

 Described here is a step-by-step for processing an HPLC-ESI-QTOF untargeted metabolomics data set acquired with the BAF's Sciex TripleTOF 6600 high-resolution mass spectrometer, coupled to an ExionLC HPLC system, using the MS-DIAL (v 4.90) GUI program .
 This data set has been acquired by SWATH acquisition, a type of Data Independent Acquisition (DIA acquisition), and the data set contains sample files from four separate runs (aka "modes"):